To diagnose binge-eating disorder, your doctor may recommend a psychological evaluation, including discussion of your eating habits.

-- Recurrent episodes of binge eating, including eating an abnormally large amount of food and feeling a lack of control over eating
+- Recurrent episodes of eating an abnormally large amount of food

 - Binge eating that's associated with at least three of these factors: eating rapidly; eating until you're uncomfortably full; eating large amounts when you're not hungry; eating alone out of embarrassment; or feeling disgusted, depressed or guilty after eating

 - Concern about your binge eating

 - Binge eating at least once a week for at least three months